Lepton flavor non-universality in the B-sector: a global analyses of various new physics models: New physics models

 the $i, j, k$ and $l$ are the generation indices and $Q'$ and $L'$ are the quark and lepton doublets in the gauge basis.
+The four fermion operator in the first term of Eq. \ref{lnp} contains neutral current interactions only while the second four fermion operator contains both charged and neutral current interactions and hence can simultaneously generate NP effects in both $R_{K^{(*)}}$ and $R_{D^{(*)}}$.

 We assume that the only non-zero Wilson coefficients are $G_1^{3333}$ and $G_2^{3333}$, ensuring that the NP couples to only the third generation in the gauge basis.
 The transformation used in going from gauge basis to mass basis is given by

 here the primed spinors (gauge basis) has all three generation of fermions and $U$, $D$, and $L$ are 3$\times$3 unitary matrices.
 Note that the transformation for both the charged and neutral leptons are assumed to be the same because the neutrino masses are neglected here.
-Further, we assume the mixing only between second and third generation \cite{Calibbi:2015kma}, so that the matrices $D$ and $L$ can be defined using the two rotation angles $\theta_{bs}$ and $\theta_{\mu \tau}$ respectively.
-Therefore, in the mass basis, the new physics couplings can be written as,